younghhk/Mediation-Analysis/README.md

 # 🧭 Mediation Analysis Workflow Checklist

-Use this checklist to identify the appropriate mediation framework before consultation.
+This checklist provides a structured guide to selecting the appropriate mediation framework based on study design and data characteristics.
-Answer each question **Yes / No** (or choose one option).
+Answer each question **Yes / No** (or choose one option) before proceeding with analysis.

+For additional cancer research tools, see [younghhk/NCI](https://github.com/younghhk/NCI).

 ---